-Each class covers a range of Design and Technology projects over the year, sometimes related to their topic for that term e.g. In reception, children make models of their house as part of their local area unit, Year 1 design and make alien faces whilst learning about space and in Year 2 the children make moving vehicles when learning about how transport has changed.
+Each class covers a range of Design and Technology projects over the year, e.g. Year 1 design and make simple structures experimenting with the most stable shape and in Year 2 the children make moving vehicles when learning about how transport has changed.

 Useful art/DT websites